BondedMagnetSource

 Still missing: supplier-level declarations for coating/binder/additive composition and SVHC disclosure workflow.

-Treat compliance as blocking criteria before PPAP-like or contractual release.
+Treat compliance as blocking criteria before PPAP-like or contractual release, with an assigned declaration owner and explicit 45-day response SLA.

 Bonded-vs-sintered lifecycle cost claim